O365/python-o365/README.md

 You can choose where and how to store tokens by using the proper Token Backend.

-**Take care: the access (and refresh) token must remain protected from unauthorized users.**
+> **Take care: the access (and refresh) token must remain protected from unauthorized users.** You can plug in a "cryptography_manager" (object that can call encrypt and decrypt) into TokenBackends "cryptography_manager" attribute.

 The library will call (at different stages) the token backend methods to load and save the token.

 Methods that load tokens:
 - `account.is_authenticated` property will try to load the token if is not already loaded.
 - `connection.get_session`: this method is called when there isn't a request session set.
-By default it will not try to load the token.
-Set `load_token=True` to load it.

 Methods that stores tokens:
 - `connection.request_token`: by default will store the token, but you can set `store_token=False` to avoid it.
 - `connection.refresh_token`: by default will store the token.
-To avoid it change `connection.store_token` to False.
+To avoid it change `connection.store_token_after_refresh` to False.
 This however it's a global setting (that only affects the `refresh_token` method).
-If you only want the next refresh operation to not store the token you will have to set it back to True afterwards.
+If you only want the next refresh operation to not store the token you will have to set it back to True afterward.

 To store the token you will have to provide a properly configured TokenBackend.

 There are a few `TokenBackend` classes implemented (and you can easily implement more like a CookieBackend, RedisBackend, etc.):
 - `FileSystemTokenBackend` (Default backend): Stores and retrieves tokens from the file system.
-Tokens are stored as files.
+Tokens are stored as text files.
+- `MemoryTokenBackend`: Stores the tokens in memory.
+Basically load_token and save_token does nothing.
 - `EnvTokenBackend`: Stores and retrieves tokens from environment variables.
 - `FirestoreTokenBackend`: Stores and retrives tokens from a Google Firestore Datastore.
 Tokens are stored as documents within a collection.
 - `AWSS3Backend`: Stores and retrieves tokens from an AWS S3 bucket.
 Tokens are stored as a file within a S3 bucket.
 - `AWSSecretsBackend`: Stores and retrieves tokens from an AWS Secrets Management vault.
 - `BitwardenSecretsManagerBackend`: Stores and retrieves tokens from Bitwarden Secrets Manager.
+- `DjangoTokenBackend`: Stores and retrieves tokens using a Django model.

 For example using the FileSystem Token Backend: